NFL playoff bracket: Advanced model reveals picks for the NFL Divisional Round

-2026 NFL playoff bracket picks: Model reveals score predictions, best bets, player props for Divisional Round
+2026 NFL playoff bracket picks: Model locks in score predictions, best bets, player props for Divisional Round

 SportsLine's model has analyzed the NFL playoff bracket and locked in its score predictions, best bets, and prop picks for the NFL Divisional Round

 The 2026 NFL playoff bracket is down to just eight teams following a fantastic first week of action.
 The NFL Divisional Round will feature four games, with all eight teams vying to get to Super Bowl LX.
-A new champion will be crowned after the San Francisco 49ers upset the Philadelphia Eagles on the road.
+A new champion will be crowned after the San Francisco 49ers upset the Philadelphia Eagles, 23-19, on the road.
 Now, the 49ers will face a familiar foe when they travel to take on the Seattle Seahawks on Saturday at 8 p.m.
 ET.
 According to the latest NFL odds at DraftKings Sportsbook, the Seahawks are favored by 7.5 points at home.
+The over/under for 49ers vs. Seahawks is 44.5 points.
 You can bet the game here:

 Seven of the remaining eight starting quarterbacks in the NFL Divisional Round are in search of their first Super Bowl title.
 Only Matthew Stafford (Rams) has hoisted the Lombardi Trophy as a starter.
 Stafford and the Rams will travel to take on Caleb Williams and the Chicago Bears, who are coming off their first playoff win at home since 2010, on Sunday at 6:30 p.m.
 ET.
 Here's a breakdown of the full 2026 NFL playoff bracket, along with full NFL score predictions and NFL props from our model: